The Man from Earth: Plot

 The discussion veers to religion, and John mentions that he does not follow any.
 Even though he does not necessarily believe in an omnipotent God, he does not discount the possibility of such a being's existence.
 Pressed by the group, John reluctantly reveals that in trying to take the Buddha's teachings to the west, into the eastern Roman Empire, he became the inspiration for the Jesus story.
 After this revelation, emotions in the room run high.
-Edith (the representative "true believer" of the group) begins crying.
-Will, who has returned after saying he drove around and didn’t know where else to go, demands that John end his tale and give the group a sense of closure by admitting it was all a hoax.
+Edith, the representative Christian literalist of the group, begins crying.
+Will, who has returned after saying he drove around and did not know where else to go, demands that John end his tale and give the group a sense of closure by admitting it was all a hoax.
 He threatens to have John involuntarily committed for psychiatric evaluation should he refuse to do so.
 John appears to ruminate over his response before finally "confessing" to everyone that his story was a prank.

-John's friends leave the party with various reactions: Edith is relieved; Harry indicates an open mind; Art never wants to see John again; Will still believes John needs professional help; Sandy and Linda clearly believe John; Dan is heavily implied to believe John.
+John's friends leave the party with various reactions: Edith is relieved, Harry indicates an open mind, Art never wants to see John again, Will still believes John needs professional help, Sandy and Linda clearly believe John, and Dan is implied to believe John.
 After everyone else but Will and Sandy have left, Will overhears John and Sandy's conversation, which suggests the story could be true after all.
-John mentions some of the pseudonyms he has used over the years, and Will realizes one was his father's name.
-He asks John questions that only a very close acquaintance could answer.
-When John answers them correctly, Will has an emotional breakdown, suffers a heart attack, and dies in John’s arms.
+John mentions some of the pseudonyms he has used over the years, and Will realizes one in particular was his father's name.
+He asks John specific questions that only a very close acquaintance could answer.
+When John answers them all correctly, Will has an emotional breakdown, suffers a heart attack and dies in John's arms.
 After the body has been taken away, Sandy realizes that (if the story is true) this is the first time John has seen one of his grown children die.
 John wordlessly gets in his truck and starts to drive to an unknown destination.
-Having reconsidered, he then stops and waits for Sandy, who slowly walks over and gets in.
-They both depart in John's truck.
+Having reconsidered, he then stops and waits for Sandy, who slowly walks over to the truck.